-For example, the last hundo I trained for I ran a 33-mile training run in the morning but felt heavy and my head was completely out of it.
+For example, the last one-hundred mile ultramarathon I trained for I ran a 33-mile training run in the morning but felt heavy and my head was completely out of it.
 So the next week I ran a 37-miler through the night.
 I was tired, tired, and oh yeah, did I mention tired?
-Not to mention I couldn’t find an open store for miles so I found myself standing in the movie theatre line shirtless to buy a bottle of water.
+Not to mention I couldn’t find an open store for miles so I found myself standing in the movie theater line shirtless to buy a bottle of water.

 5. Motivation is Everywhere

 There are various motivational tales of individuals taking on astounding challenges, like swimming across oceans and running across deserts.
 There are movies about space explorations, athletic achievements, and fighting racial oppression; readings from activists, poets, and philosophers that provide inspiration in such abundance that it just oozes out of this world.

 That day after work, I went home and spontaneously ran 31 miles.
 It was sparked solely from the inspiration I developed that day.
 Inspiration is contagious in our quest to do great things in our lives.
 Keep your ears and eyes open for anything that will inspire you during training and naturally move forward to your next training run with a newfound energy, a natural energy, an energy you created.

 6. Skip a Training Run

 Over and over again, I see people want to run their first standard marathon, pick a training schedule where they run 6 days a week, and quit partway through thinking the more they run the better.
 But running 6 days a week as a newbie will most likely lead to burnout or injury, which commonly causes missed training runs leading to a failed attempt.

 7. Be Conscious of the Benefit

 Ultra running has changed my life in so many beneficial ways, far past the harm of what any distance could possibly do.
 For example, eating all natural, not drinking alcohol or going out late, along with avoiding everything that tags along with bad habits and poor choices have affected me in the most beneficial ways that it’s hard put into words.

 8. The Power of Music and Friends

 Did you ever notice the first thing you want to do when something exciting happens in your life?
 Immediately you want to share it with someone.
 Sharing our experiences helps us experience them again, and running with people can add the same type of benefit.
-Music and friends can provide that extra motivation you need to keep your legs moving through your next training program.
+Music and friends can provide that extra ultramarathon motivation you need to keep your legs moving through your next training program.

 Not thinking anything of it, I added the song to my playlist for my first upcoming 100k.
 Well, on race day the song came on while I was at a peak state of mind and it caught my ear at the right time.
 The song went on repeat and it stayed on a repetitive loop for the next 30 miles straight!
 Since then, country music has filled my playlist along with many other genres.
-Music is energy, music is fuel, music is motivation.
+Music is energy, music is fuel, music is motivation!